hubertkarbowy/tf2_ulmfit_multifit/README.md

 ## 5. Pretraining your own language model from scratch (`pretraining_utils`)

-This section describes how to use a raw text corpus to train an ULMFiT language model.
-As explained at the beginning of this document and on our TFHub page, we use FastAI to train encoder weights, which we then convert to a Tensorflow model with the [convert_fastai2keras.py](convert_fastai2keras.py) script.
+This section describes how to use a raw text corpus to train an ULMFiT or MultiFiT language model.
+As explained at the beginning of this document, we use FastAI to train encoder weights, which we then convert to a Tensorflow model with the [convert_fastai2keras.py](convert_fastai2keras.py) script.

-Our data preparation methods are somewhat different from the approach taken by FastAI's authors described in [Training a text classifier](https://docs.fast.ai/tutorial.text.html#Training-a-text-classifier).
-In particular, our data is sentence-tokenized.
-We also dispense with special tokens for such as `\\xmaj` or `\\xxrep` and rely on sentencepiece tokenization entirely.
-For these reasons our training script skips all the preprocessing, tokenization, transforms and numericalization steps, and expect inputs to be provided in an already numericalized form.
-Some of these steps are factored out to external scripts instead, which you will find in the [pretraining_utils](pretraining_utils) directory and which are described below.

 Obtaining source data and cleaning it up will require different techniques for each data source.
 Here we assume that you are already past this stage and **that you already have a reasonably clean raw corpus**.
 All you need to do is save it as three large plain text files (e.g. `train.txt`, `valid.txt` and `test.txt`) with one sentence per line.
 This is important since our scripts add BOS and EOS markers at the beginning and end of each line.
 As an alternative, you may want to train a language model on paragraphs or documents - in which each line in your text files will need to correspond to a paragraph or a document.